 So there is a perceived need for a medicine to be reasonably palatable in order that the recipient can be persuaded to swallow it, and a co-existing concern that, if it is too palatable, it then becomes an attractive option even to a child who doesn’t have a need for it, which may be problematic for a number of reasons.

 Clearly, most of the concerns that are being expressed in relation to children’s use of medicines don’t apply to adult women who are making decisions about their birth.
 But I have heard people asking recently whether we are making interventions too palatable in some ways?
-Whether by doing too much to look at how we can make induction of labour or caesarean section a friendlier or more palatable or better experience, we might be inadvertently glossing over the fact that this may not be necessary or advisable at all?
+Whether by doing too much to look at how we can make induction of labour or caesarean section a friendlier or more palatable or better experience, we might be glossing over the downsides and the fact that these often aren’t medically necessary?

 Armbrust R, Hinkson L, von Weizsäcker K et al (2015).
 The Charité cesarean birth: a family orientated approach of cesarean section.
 The Journal of Maternal-Fetal & Neonatal Medicine.
 Posted online on January 9, 2015. doi:10.3109/14767058.2014.991917